We can’t give children rich lives, but we can give them the lens to appreciate the richness that is already there – Lucy Calkins (1991)

 They won’t have anything to write about – This kind of suggestion is dangerous.
-Dangerous because it diverts those teachers away from exploring the real problems with their writing pedagogy and instead focuses them on the imagined defects of ‘culturally neglected’ children (Dyson, 2003, Grainger, 2013).
+Dangerous because it diverts those teachers away from exploring the real problems with their writing pedagogy and instead focuses them on the imagined defects of ‘culturally neglected’ children (Dyson, 2003, Grainger et al, 2003).
 What teachers really mean when they say things like ‘they won’t have anything to write about’ is – they won’t write about things I think are legitimate or relevant.
 They won’t write about things I can control or they won’t write about things I have a reference to.
 This of course will be true if you don’t show children how they can ‘mine’ their lives for interesting ideas for which they could write about.

 ‘Most of my classmates came from low-income families, and many grew up in broken homes, lived with relatives or in foster care.
 We defined ourselves as a class of writers.
-I relished our classroom culture and told anyone who would listen [about it].’ – Jacky
+I relished our classroom culture and told anyone who would listen [about it].’ – Jacky (Leung & Hicks, 2014)

 The fact is teachers’ perceptions of legitimate writing are the dominant culture in classrooms and are often over-valued while children’s cultures are persistently and systematically undervalued (Grainger et al 2003).
-This is actually nothing more than the linguistic oppression of school children and, according to research (Cummins, 2011, Dockrell et al, 2015, Edelsky, 2006, Grainger et al 2003, 2005, Grainger 2013, Fisher, 2006, Flint & Fisher, 2014, Samway, 2006) it’s a far more wide-spread notion amongst teachers than we dare to think.
+This is actually nothing more than the linguistic oppression of school children and, according to research (Cummins, 2011, Dockrell et al, 2015, Edelsky, 2006, Grainger et al 2003, 2005, Fisher, 2006, Flint & Fisher, 2014, Samway, 2006) it’s a far more wide-spread notion amongst teachers than we dare to think.
 You can see it in the way many teachers set up their classrooms.

 Because of the nature of the National Curriculum, much, if not all, of the writing opportunities afforded to children are transmitted to them; placed upon them and they are simply subjected to it.
 It’s artificial writing.
 For example, the National Curriculum makes no mention of the fact that children should be taught and given opportunity to generate an original idea.
 This is a whole aspect of the writing process which is completely missing from the curriculum.
 It comes before even the planning stage of writing (which the curriculum does attend to).

 The children are often happy because they know no different, and this enjoyment seems to validate the teacher’s choice of choosing and controlling the artificial writing stimulus.
 The use of artificial writing such as: whole-class book topics, writing-exercises, replicating a piece of writing, and the use of pictures and films means that children are not given any say or control in learning how to create a sense of self or how to act out on the world through writing.
 Instead, they quickly learn the life lesson that writing is to be consumed or imitated at best.
-They will leave school mystified, intimidated and believing that writing is immutable – certainly by them.
+They will leave school mystified, intimidated and believing that writing and being a writer is immutable – certainly for them.
 Due to this linguistic oppression, children are being brought up to live in a ‘culture of silence’.
 As teachers, we need to accept and embrace that children acquire all different kinds of cultural identity and have different responses to it (Dyson, 2003, Grainger, 2013).
 They should be given the opportunity to find the relevance and power in understanding themselves, others and the world in their writing.
 We discuss this in more detail in this article.

 You either learn your way towards writing your own script in life, or you unwittingly become an actor in someone else’s script. – John Taylor Gatto